A Quest for Knowledge: The Researcher

-with $\tilde{c}(\rho):=(erf^{-1}(\rho))^2$, and $erf^{-1}$ being the inverse error function of the normal distribution.
-Thus, we assume a cost function, which is (i) multiplicatively separable in $\rho$ and $(d;X)$, (ii) increasing in $d$ and $X$, (iii) and concave in $d$; the concavity decreases in $X$ with the limiting case in which the cost function is linear in $d$ as $X \rightarrow \infty$ (see left panel of \cref{fig:cost}).
+The intuition behind \Cref{lem:cost} is straightforward.
+Conjectures are normally distributed and it is optimal to center the search effort around the mean.
+Given a success probability $\rho$, the more precise the conjecture, the shorter the expected search around the mean, and thus, the lower the cost.
+For a given variance, the higher the desired success probability, the larger the respective sampling interval.

-The cost function links output and novelty: for a given level of effort, the probability of a successful search depends on the precision of the conjecture about a question.
-Research on a more novel question inside the same research area with the same level of effort entails higher risk.
+Our cost function exhibits the following properties: It is (i) multiplicatively separable in $\rho$ and $(d;X)$, (ii) increasing in $d$ and $X$, and (iii) concave in $d$; the concavity decreases in $X$ and becomes linear in $d$ in the limit as $X \rightarrow \infty$.\footnote{More complex cost functions are possible, we discuss two alternatives in Online \cref{sec:the_cost_of_research} and \ref{sec:Notation}.}